 The second advantage of using the shorthand way of programming is that the compiler handles it in an efficient way.
-It does not matter for short program even though if they are couple of thousand lines long but when working on a huge project, like Amazon (12 Million lines of code) or Facebook (62 Million lines of code) or Google (2 Billion lines of code), then it is very important to save as much lines of code as we can by writing it in a compact form.
+It does not matter for the short program even though if they are a couple of thousand lines long but when working on a huge project, like Amazon (12 Million lines of code) or Facebook (62 Million lines of code) or Google (2 Billion lines of code), then it is very important to save as many lines of code as we can by writing it in a compact form.

 No downloadable resources for this video.
 If you think you need anything, please post it in the QnA!